 - Click "OK" to complete the configuration setup.

-- To run your first debug session, start by opening a .java file and setting a Breakpoint on a line in your
+- To run a debug session, start by opening a .java file and set a Breakpoint on a line in your

 code by clicking in the left margin of the central edit pane: